 - Advice for improving the backcountry experience: Our readers want to know how to, when to, where to, and with what.
 Every BACKPACKER article incorporates one or more of these things.
 We write not merely to inspire our readers to do something, but to help them identify and research new places to go, techniques and skills to use, or the gear to take.

-- While a portion of BACKPACKER is written by staff and regular contributors, we encourage freelance authors to submit query emails for features and departments.
-Approximately 50 percent of our features and more than half of our departments are written by freelancers.
+- While a portion of BACKPACKER is written by staff and regular contributors, we encourage freelance authors to submit query emails for features, departments, and web.
+Approximately 50 percent of our features and more than half of our departments and web stories are written by freelancers.
 Please note that it’s rare for a writer new to BACKPACKER to break into the magazine with a feature assignment.
-Direct your efforts toward establishing a working relationship with us via department assignments first.
+Direct your efforts toward establishing a working relationship with us via department or web-only assignments first.

 Back to Top

 BACKPACKER features usually fall into one of several distinct categories: destinations, personality, skills, or gear.
 Gear features are generally staff written.
 In order to make the grade, a potential feature needs an unusual hook, a compelling story, a passionate sense of place, or unique individuals finding unique ways to improve or enjoy the wilderness.